pstetz/Kaggle/in_progress/census/README.md

 <a name="background"></a>
 #### Background

-Every 10 years, the US government conducts a survey of the entire nation to get.
+Every 10 years, the US government conducts a survey of the entire nation to understand the current distribution of the population.
+Every citizen in the States receives a questionaire (see [questionaire below](#questionnaire)).

+The purpose of having a Census.

 <a name="tracts"></a>
 #### Tracts

 Tracts are.
-They range from _ to _ people
+They range from 3 to 53,812 people but are generally around 4,000 people

 <a name="questionnaire"></a>
 #### Questionnaire